louismerlin/solved/src/02_crack.md

 ## The Square

-The page given in the cover gives us a hint: it mentions the [Polybus square](https://en.wikipedia.org/wiki/Polybius_square).
+The page given in the cover gives us a hint: it mentions the [Polybius square](https://en.wikipedia.org/wiki/Polybius_square).

 This page leads us to discover the [Bifid cipher](https://en.wikipedia.org/wiki/Bifid_cipher).